gordon-cs/gordon-360-api/README.md

 - COMMENT_TXT - Comments to accompany the request.
 - STATUS - Status of the request.
 Should be either Pending, Approved or Denied.\

-###### SUPERVISOR

-A record in this table stores:

-- ID_NUM - The gordon id number of the potential member.
-- SESS_CDE - The session short code during which this person is a supervisor.
-- ACT_CDE - The activity short code for which this person is a supervisor.

-The other three fields (USER_NAME, JOB_NAME and JOB_TIME) where meant to be administrative fields to store data about who inserted records and when they did it.
-We ended up not using them.
-We kept them because they have good potential use.

 ###### ACT_CLUB_DEF